Skip to main content

 Is lunch or dinner better at Encanto?

 • Dinner is the stronger booking for a special occasion.
-The intimate room and fixed tasting menu format suit an evening pace better than a lunch slot, and the bell-ring arrival and library setting read as evening-first in atmosphere.
+The intimate room and fixed tasting menu format suit an evening pace better than a lunch slot, the bell-ring arrival and library setting read as evening-first in atmosphere.

 • Lunch, if available, may offer slightly easier availability and could suit travellers who prefer to continue an evening elsewhere.
 However, with a twelve-course menu at this price tier, a lunch sitting is still a two-plus hour commitment.